Michel Vaillant: Reception

 The series is very popular among fans of automobiles, because it features real-life cars, including renowned and prestigious models.
 The series have fans throughout several countries, though it has not translated into other languages except for English, Dutch, German, Danish, Norwegian (with Michel Vaillant renamed Mark Breton in the two latter), Portuguese, Serbian, Croatian, Finnish and Italian.
 It has above all fans in France and Belgium, including Dutch-speaking Belgium, given that Michel Vaillant albums have been translated into Dutch.

 The series has received various tributes as a masterpiece of the bande dessinée genre.

 A stamp representing Michel Vaillant was published in Belgium, a rare privilege granted only to the greatest comics series'.
 It was made available from January 1, 2007 with a face value of 0.50 euros, in all Belgian post offices.
 Celebrations for the 50th anniversary of the series took place in 2007, among them Strip Turnhout, at the bi-annual official Flanders comics festival, organizing a retrospective exhibition.

+In 2025 it is the French Post Office that edited a bloc of 4 stamps of a face value of 2,10€ each as a tribute to the Serie.
+The bloc was edited at 330000 units, and a special souvenir edition of the stamps at 20000 units.
+The first Day cover was the 19 of September 2025 in the city of Angoulême with a stamp designed by Agence Arobace, for the opening of the exhibition "Michel Vaillant et les remparts" (Michel Vaillant and the Ramparts) at the Museum of Angoulême, from 19th of September to 5th of October 2025.

 The series also ranks high on the collector's market, with original editions ranking among the most valuable.
 Graton's original art pages have fetched high prices at auctions.
 In January 2006, a page from "Le 13 est au départ" was sold for 4,800 euros at an auction in Paris.
 In April 2006, in Paris again, an original page from "L'Honneur du Samourai" was auctioned for 12,384 euros (whereas its original value was 3,500 euros), breaking the record of the time.
 In 2008, an original page from "De l'huile sur la piste" was sold for 11,520 euros at auction in 2008 at Brussels among other works previously published by Tintin magazine, establishing the record sale of that day.